 The Risk Factor

 Most obviously, by not shaving under your arms you’ll eliminate the dermatological problems that can result from doing so: ingrown hairs, razor burn, rashes, and irritation.
-Additionally, those tiny little nicks and cuts from shaving can lead to infections like MRSA, the potential for which is mitigated by not doing it.
+Additionally, those tiny little nicks and cuts from shaving can lead to infections like MRSA, if they come into contact with it, the potential for which is mitigated by not shaving in the first place.

 Not shaving reduces skin-on-skin contact friction, which means when you do activities that involve arm movement, like running or walking, your skin is much less likely to get irritated by the friction.
-This can lead to less skin issues like rashes and ingrown hairs.
+This might lead to fewer skin issues like rashes and ingrown hairs.

 It’s common knowledge our natural scents play a role in our attractions; just think of how someone might seem made for you on a dating app, but in person your expectations fall flat for seemingly no reason.
 We fit, or don’t, with others partially based on how our bodies react to the scent of theirs, and that scent is caused by pheromones.
-A study showed that the natural pheromones of our partners, as emitted from under the arms without deodorant, make us feel calmer and less stressed.
+A study published in 2018 showed that the natural pheromones of our partners make us feel calmer and less stressed.

-Additionally, the correlation has been proven between the usage of aluminum antiperspirant, shaving and the age of breast cancer onset, concluding that “underarm shaving with antiperspirant/deodorant use may play a role in breast cancer.”
+Additionally, the correlation between the usage of aluminum antiperspirant, shaving and the age of breast cancer onset has been investigated in an older 2003 study, concluding that “underarm shaving with antiperspirant/deodorant use may play a role in breast cancer.”
 There’s more research needed, but this preliminary conclusion may be enough to give under arm shaving a second thought if you’re a fan of antiperspirants.

 Still having reservations?
 Here are a couple reassuring facts about not shaving under your arms.